Written by Dave Thomas

 Let me just say that I don’t think there is anything wrong with a “random” workout.
 I think that we tend to take writing workouts too seriously when it comes to Gen Pop, but there does need to be a goal associated with the workout, even if it’s just, “Train the posterior chain”, or “Work your fucking ass off.”
 If you have a plan of some sort and can effectively relay that to people about to perform it, then you get buy-in and a sense of purpose with the workout.
 With that, people return.

 When zooming out, we used to have a very loose structure to our programming, but when zoomed in, there has always been a precise plan for that day.
-A year ago, we made the switch to more structured zoomed out mesocycles where, for example, we work on squats, hang cleans, and kettlebell windmills for six weeks as the main focus.
+A year ago, we made the switch to more structured zoomed out mesocycles where, for example, we work on squats, carpet cleaning move out and hang cleans, and kettlebell windmills for six weeks as the main focus.
 Both have worked very well for us, but I like the structured mesocycles a bit better.

 The important takeaway is that the common denominator to however you program is that there must be a “why” attached to everyday, and it must be relayed and coached to your athletes performing it.
 It must be beaten into the ground.